chickenboot/chickenboot.github.com/_posts/2013-05-16-zurb-foundation-with-nanoc-part-0.md

 ---
 layout: post
 title: Using Zurb Foundation 3 and nanoc (0)
-abstract: Building a company website using Foundation and nanoc part 0&#58; Introduction
+abstract: Building a Company Website with Foundation and nanoc Part 0&#58; Introduction
 published: true
 ---